-There are thousands of songs to choose from when the American Idol contestants are asked to cover past No. 1 hits from the Billboard chart.
+The sky's the limit when the American Idol contestants are asked to cover past No. 1 hits from the Billboard chart.

-So did anyone have one of those moments that the judges are always talking about?
+So, did anyone have one of those Moments that the judges are always talking about?

 Lee Dewyze: We didn't really care for his jazzy, Michael Bublé'd version of "The Letter" by the Box Tops—though Lee gets points for the homage to the recently deceased Alex Chilton.
-Kudos to him for shaking up the arrangement and his voice sounded great, as usual; but to us that wasn't an Idol "moment."
+Kudos to him for shaking up the arrangement and his voice sounded great, as usual; but, to us, that wasn't an Idol "moment."
 Simon Cowell didn't think so, either, calling it "quite corny" and "not a recording performance."
 He was outnumbered, though, by Ellen DeGeneres, who blathered on about her refilling her favorite pen with ink, Kara DioGuardi and Randy Jackson.

 Paige Miles: Cripes, who is picking Paige's music?!
 She utterly butchered Mariah Carey's version of Phil Collins' "Against All Odds" (like, really bad), looking the whole time as if she had been forced onstage at gunpoint.
 The opening bars were so dreadful, by the time she let out a few booming, successful notes, we were over it.
 "Take a look at Paige now going home," is how the chorus should have gone.
 "That was honestly terrible…nothing came together at all," Randy lamented.
 Kara judged it "the worst vocal I've heard from you and possibly the worst I've heard all season."